RAC-Git-Hub/python-challenge-1/README.md

 includes comments that the user can use as a guide for the necessary steps.

 >### Order System
 >1.
 Create an empty list.
-This list will later store a customer's order in dictionary format, as >follows:
+This list will later store a customer's order in
+>dictionary format, as follows:
+>'''
 >[
 > {
 > "Item name": "string",